CWoto/Python-basics/README.md

 # Python-basics
-this is my first project in data science
+This is my first File  in data science